Euro 2020 is at the knockout stage and Sweden will be looking to relive the memories of almost 30 years ago.

-Sweden’s best-ever finish at a European Championships was in 1992 when they reached the semi-finals (two years later they finished third at the World Cup) and this group of players will be hoping they can progress from the group stages for the first time since 2004.
+Sweden’s best-ever finish at a European Championships was in 1992 when they reached the semi-finals (two years later they finished third at the World Cup) and this group of players have a good chance of matching that having progressed from the group stages for the first time since 2004.

 The best players Sweden are bringing to Euro 2020:

 Andreas Isaksson was an absolute legend who represented Sweden at six different international tournaments, but he retired after Euro 2016 and Robin Olsen has stepped into his enormous shoes.
 Olsen is a solid shot-stopper whose biggest success last season was arguably bringing the best out of Jordan Pickford in the battle to be Everton No. 1.
 Even so, he should be overflowing with competitive spirit.